mstefferson/SlurmMlExample/README.md

 to /scratch/summit/username.
 This is for storage.storage.

 ### Making an sbatch call to submit

 You use the sbatch command to tell slurm you want to submit a job.
+#### If you're on scompile
+If you're on scompile, you can just run:

 ```bash
 sbatch --job-name=myjob summitSlurm.sh